eigerco/polka-storage/docs/src/getting-started/parachain-zombienet.md

 ## Running the Parachain

-To run the parachain, spawn the zombienet testnet in the kubernetes cluster:
+To run the parachain, spawn the zombienet testnet in the Kubernetes cluster:

 ```
 zombienet -p kubernetes spawn zombienet/local-kube-testnet.toml